Moein Al Bastaki

 Moein Al Bastaki (معين البستكي; born 29 August 1980) is an Emirati television presenter and magician.
 Hailing from Dubai, Al Bastaki is best known for his street magic, large illusions, mentalism and performing close up magic for international and Arabic celebrities.
 He is currently signed with WWE where he hosts WWE Wal3ooha.

 Early life

 Moein Al Bastaki was born and raised in Dubai, United Arab Emirates.
 He is the eldest of four siblings.
-His love of magic began at a very young age.
-His grandfather, a trader, would return from trips overseas with magic tricks that he had learned.
-The first trick that Al Bastaki ever witnessed involved the disappearing and reappearing of a coin, which fascinated Al Bastaki and embedded a passion for the art of magic in a six-year-old child.
-He first performed aged 9 in a magic show that he prepared for his family.
-The show was not very successful, and his tricks were not well received, but his uncle paid him 5 UAE dirhams as a reward for his performance.

-Al Bastaki’s father, Mohammed Al Bastaki, was the owner of a video rental shop, and as a young child, Al Bastaki became fascinated with the David Copperfield Show (1986).
-As his love for magic grew, he began studying the work of other internationally renowned magicians, and developing his own Arab inspired magic tricks.
-Al Bastaki’s biggest inspiration is Derren Brown, who triggered a passion for mentalism.

 Education

 Moein Al Bastaki graduated from Al Imam Malik school in 1998.
 He then attended Dubai University College where he graduated, with a bachelor's degree in Business, in 2004.
 Having been deprived of an education himself, Al Bastaki’s father disagreed with Al Bastaki’s choice of career, and insisted that his son focus on education instead, so Al Bastaki continued with his studies and obtained a master's degree in marketing from the University of Wollongong in Dubai in 2008.